Temple FLIGHT service notice Spring 2022

-FLIGHT services will be returning for FALL 2021 beginning August 21st, 2021 at 7 pm.
-The service will operate 7 days per week through the Fall and Spring semesters except for the Fall, Winter, and Spring Breaks.
-Requesting a ride will remain the same as in past years highlighted in the video below.
+FLIGHT services are now available for Spring 2022.
+The service operates 7 days per week, continuously, every week through the Spring semester.
+There will be no stoppage of service for Spring Break.
+Requesting a ride will remain the same as in the past years; highlighted in the video below.

 Note: All passengers must wear a mask to board and ride shuttles.